silviagiadapiol/hangman/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Hangman is a simple guessing game.
+Each game begins with a random 'secret word' (randomly chosen between a given list of words) and a maximum number of 'attempts'.
+'Guesses' are sent to the `make_move` endpoint which will reply with a list of the missed letters and the correct letters guessed between some * that indicates the hidden letters: it will reply with 'you win', or 'game over' (if the maximum number of attempts is reached before guessing the whole word).
-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.